robisim74/qwik-speak/docs/quick-start.md

   );
 });
 ```
-`changeLocale` function by Qwik Speak is responsible for the language change.
+`changeLocale` function by Qwik Speak is responsible for the language change, and it falls back to the default locale if the new locale is not in `supportedLocales`.

 ## Running
 You can already try the app: `npm start`